peltier/ocelot/README.md

 ### Platforms

-Ocelot has been tested on OSX Mavericks using CMake, and Ubuntu 14.04 using GCC 4.8.
+Ocelot has been tested on OSX Mavericks using Clang, and Ubuntu 14.04 using GCC 4.8.

 ### License